-The flight acceptance hot test of the CE-20 cryogenic engine was successfully at the ISRO Propulsion Complex at Mahendragiri in Tamil Nadu on 24 February.
+The flight acceptance hot test of the CE-20 cryogenic engine was carried out successfully at the ISRO Propulsion Complex at Mahendragiri in Tamil Nadu on 24 February.
 This engine will power the cryogenic upper stage of the launch vehicle for the Chandrayaan-3 mission.

 Before that, a test of the Chandrayaan-3 lander had thrown a satisfactory result.

 The “EMI/EMC test” was held between 31 January and 2 February at U R Rao Satellite Centre, the same place where the integrated module dynamic tests (testing against vibrations and acoustics) were conducted.

 “EMI” and “EMC” are short for electromagnetic interference and electromagnetic compatibility respectively.